Mount Macedon, Victoria: Mountain

 The Mount Macedon area also comprises a second important peak, the Camel's Hump or Camels Hump, rising to 1011 m above sea level.
 The volcanic trachyte rock of the crag is used by rock climbers and the mountain has become a sport climbing venue due to its proximity to Melbourne.

 History

 The mountain was sighted by Hamilton Hume and William Hovell on their 1824 expedition to Port Phillip from NSW.
 They named it Mount Wentworth.

 It was renamed Mount Macedon by explorer Major Thomas Mitchell who ascended the mountain in 1836.
-He named it after Philip of Macedon in honour of the fact that he was able to view Port Philip from the summit.
+He named it after Philip of Macedon in honour of the fact that he was able to view Port Phillip from the summit.
 Several other geographic features along the path of his third Australia Felix expedition were named after figures of Ancient Macedonia including the nearby Campaspe River and Mount Alexander near Castlemaine (named after Alexander the Great).